 On cold, dreary nights, she lay with me on my bed, her youth and vitality keeping me warm beneath the quilts and furs spread across the mattress.
 I would look over and see her gazing upon me with nothing but love in her glittering blue eyes.
 She would gently stroke my face and beard, across my brows and run her fingers through my hair.
 It was all I could do but let my lids drift closed and off I would be carried to dreams of youth and a certain fair-haired beauty.
 Her ministrations brought light and life to my heart and mind.
 Softly she spoke into my ear, describing the world outside, the halls of my own home, the affairs my son did not mention, the events of the day, the flora and fauna seen from the balcony window and so much more.
 It was through her I was able to live again.
 She brought in entertainment, such as a local bee-keeper who was more than happy to spend an evening talking with love of his craft.

-It was nigh on a year spent under her tender care that I knew my days were coming to an end.
+It was nigh on five years spent under her tender care that I knew my days were coming to an end.
 I could see it in her worried eyes, in the extra care she took in providing for my comfort, in the whispered conversations between her and the herbalist.
 There became a fervency to her support which belied the otherwise calm demeanor she displayed toward me.
 I knew I had to tell her my true thoughts and feelings for her, if only to clear an old man’s conscious.
 It was on a dark and rainy evening that I called her to my bed and asked to lie beside me for a while.

 Without a moment’s hesitation, she pulled the quilts over us and laid her light hand upon my breast.
 Her other hand held my own.
 I felt her soft breath upon my cheek.
 I turned slightly toward her as I wanted her to see the truth in my eyes as I spoke.
 “My Love,” I began quietly, “you have been the light in my eyes these past many months.
 But these eyes begin to dim and my dreams claim more of my days than my realities.
 I feel you need know my true heart in these my last days upon this green earth.
 You are the One True Love I have always searched and hoped for.
 My heart is bound to yours.
 Oh, my Love, you fill my heart with so much joy.
 How did I ever deserve you?
 You are everything I want.
 You are beautiful and kind and you are my friend and lover.
 I say lover because we have made love in the heart.
 You have claimed my spirit for yourself and I claim yours.
 Each day is more.
 I feel changes in me, I laugh where once I was sad; I smile when I used to scowl.
 I love you more each day.
 You complete my heart.”